-The chicken is the primary protein source and since it is wet, it closely resembles a raw food.
-We know that this is great for the pH balance of the stomach and can get rid of much of the extra acid in your dog’s stomach.
+The first ingredient and primary protein is low fat chicken.
+This wet food closely resembles a raw diet.
+We know that this is great for the pH balance of the stomach and can get rid of much of the extra acid in your dog’s tummy.

 Sweet potatoes act very much like pumpkin for your dog’s sensitive stomach.
-It is soothing and soaks up a lot of excess stomach acid so that there is less to push back into the airway.
+Sweet potato is soothing and soaks up a lot of excess stomach acid so that there is less to push back into the airway.

 Canidae Pure offers your pup lots of natural, protein-packed ingredients with none of the processed grains and fillers you might get with other brands.

-The list of ingredients here start off with foods such as duck, turkey, turkey liver, peas, and sweet potatoes, so you can feed with confidence.
+Duck is the first ingredient.
+Other flavors include chicken, turkey, chicken liver, turkey liver, peas, and sweet potatoes, so you can feed with confidence.

-Since the primary ingredients are all packed with protein, they are much easier on the stomach, easier to digest and take care of pH problems that might be present.
+The primary ingredients are all packed with protein and easier on the stomach.
+Sweet potato is highly digestible and takes care of pH problems that might be present.

-Many people have fed this recipe to their dogs and even those with the most sensitive of stomachs never had any problems.
+Many people have fed this recipe to their dogs and even those with sensitive stomachs never had any problems.
 It is known to be one of the easiest foods to take in if gastric problems have been noted.

 Quality ingredients keep the stomach in good working order while grains, antibiotics, hormones and fillers are nowhere to be found.

-Salmon is naturally rich in nutrients and omega acids that not only soothe your dog’s stomach, but gives him a beautiful coat as well.
+Salmon is naturally rich in nutrients and omega fatty acids that not only soothe your dog’s guts, but gives him a beautiful coat as well.

-With absolutely no fillers or byproducts, your dog will still get 100% of the nutrition he needs to stay healthy.
-Made with salmon, rice, potatoes and carrots, your dog will love the flavor and come back for more of this recipe.
+This recipe doesn’t include sweet potato, but it has absolutely no fillers or byproducts.
+100% of the nutrition he needs to stay healthy.
+Made with salmon, brown rice, potatoes and carrots, your dog will love the flavor and come back for more of this recipe.

-Some vets will often ask that you switch your dog to a diet of fish if they are throwing up.
-In many cases, this solves the problems and works wonders for other gastric disturbances as well.
+Some vets will often ask that you switch your dog’s diet to fish if they are throwing up.
+In many cases, this novel protein solves the problems.
+The naturally occurring fatty acids in fish are heart-healthy and works wonders for other gastric disturbances.